-Mahupekshā, the Great Equanimity, the archetypal source of upekshā, or Equanimity, is best thought of as the imperturbable cosmic stillness, which pervades the universe, and is single and unified – and has the power to bring integration, unity, and mental stability to those who are willing to recognise it as their own true nature.
-Mysteriously this cosmic principle is also the basis of each individual person’s experience of observing, thinking and knowing.
+Mahupekshā, the Great Equanimity, the archetypal source of upekshā, or Equanimity, is best thought of as the imperturbable cosmic stillness, which pervades the universe, and is single and unified – and has the power to bring integration, unity, and mental stability to those who are willing to recognise it as their own ultimate true nature.
+Mysteriously, this cosmic principle is also the basis of each individual person’s experience of observing, thinking and knowing.
 I have talked in previous posts about how, when we rest as Consciousness, the Thinking function of the Mind finds a new intelligence – a mental stability that starts to approach the always illusive quality of objectivity, and that is non-judgemental, solution-focused, relational, collaborative, and inherently creative.

 The Mirror-Like Quantum Mechanical Threshold

 In various Buddhist traditions (especially Zen) and elsewhere, upekshā, or Equanimity is pointed to using the image of a perfect mirror.
 The Equanimous mind faithfully and objectively reflects reality, letting everything be as it is, and free of egoic distortion.
 But if we let it, the mirror symbol takes us much deeper.
 The mirror is a primary symbol of the experience of Consciousness.